BreakoutMentors/Python-Resources/Turtle Graphics/README.md

 ## Bonus challenge: Stars

 Stars are not too different than polygons.
+Experiment to find to the right angle to turn depending on the number of points on the star.

 ## Bonus challenge: Spirals